johnbayko/hicp/docs/python_hicp.rst

   hicp.add_all_text({ 1: "Name:", 2: "Position:" })

+There are two ways of setting text in a component that supports it.
+The first way is to add the text and an ID number, then set the component text using ``set_text_id()``.
+The other method handles assigning text IDs automatically, and is described below.
+That's an easier way and should be used unless there's a need to do it this way.
+It's important not to mix the two methods unless you really know what you're doing.

 ``add_text()`` Adds a text string with a sp[ecific ID number to the user agent text library, to be used by a component to be added later.